-Rockefeller Chapel was designed by famed early 20th century architect Bertram Grosvenor Goodhue.
-It was completed in 1928, the final gift to the University of Chicago from benefactor and founder John D. Rockefeller, for whom the Chapel was named after his death.
+Rockefeller Chapel - originally University Chapel - was designed by famed early 20th century architect Bertram Grosvenor Goodhue.
+It was completed in 1928, the final gift to the University of Chicago from benefactor and founder John D. Rockefeller, for whom the Chapel was renamed after his death.

-Built entirely of stone, with the exception of steel supports for the tower’s carillon and beams which carry the weight of the roof, it is lavishly decorated on the exterior with sculptures representing the humanities and the sciences.
-The tower stands 207 feet high and can be ascended via a spiral stone staircase of 271 steps.
+Built entirely of stone, with the exception of steel supports for the tower’s carillon and roof, it is lavishly decorated on the exterior with sculptures representing the humanities and the sciences.
+The tallest building on campus and among the tallest church structures in Chicago, its tower stands 207 feet high and can be ascended via a spiral stone staircase of 271 steps.

 Rockefeller Chapel is 265 feet long and 102 feet wide at its widest point.
-The interior ceiling (a false ceiling, inside the roof) is just over 79 feet from the floor.
+The interior ceiling (a false ceiling, inside the roof) is nearly 80 feet from the floor.
 The Chapel weighs 32,000 tons, and 56 concrete piers carry the foundations down to bedrock 80 feet below the floor.
 The walls contain 72,000 pieces of Indiana limestone, and the ceiling is decorated with 100,000 pieces of colored Guastavino tile.

 More than one hundred stone sculptures decorate the outside of the Chapel, designed by Lee Lawrie (1877–1963) and Ulric Ellerhausen (1879–1957).
 Although the sculpture is archaic in style, the subjects chosen are drawn from 20th century life as much as from ancient religious allusion, making for an unusual mixture of themes.
 For example, over the west nave entrance (where students enter for their orientation), are images of two past University of Chicago students watching over their successors.
 Laurens Shull, who carries the arms of the United States on his uniformed shoulder and was killed during World War I, stands on one side, and Margaret Green, who died of pneumonia during her senior year at the College and holds the troth of truth flanked by the University arms, on the other.
 Both were leading personalities of the student body of their day, fully identified with the intellectual, social, athletic, and religious life of the University.